 Costs have been computed in accordance with the aggregate cost method.
 Changes in plan provisions and actuarial assumptions, and actuarial gains and losses are not separately amortized under this method.
 Rather the impact is spread through the nominal cost component over the future working lifetime of participants.
-The actuarial present value of accumulated plan benefits is determined by an actuary from New York Life Benefit Services, LLC using end of year benefit information as of September 30, 2007 and 2006, respectively, and is that amount that results from applying actuarial assumptions to adjust the accumulated plan benefits to reflect the time value of money and the probability of payment between the valuation date and the expected date of payment.
+The actuarial present value of accumulated plan benefits is determined by an actuary from New York Life Benefit Services, LLC using end of year benefit information as of September 30, 2008 and 2007, respectively, and is the amount that results from applying actuarial assumptions to adjust the accumulated plan benefits to reflect the time value of money and the probability of payment between the valuation date and the expected date of payment.

-The following table sets forth the plan's funded status and the related amounts recorded in the authority's balance sheets at June 30, 2008, 2007, and 2006.
+The following table sets forth the plan's funded status and the related amounts recorded in the authority's balance sheets at June 30, 2009, 2008, and 2007.